This website requires JavaScript.

 Customer churn rate is the percentage of your customers or subscribers who cancel or don’t renew their subscriptions during any given time period.

-How do they help predict the future?
+How do Churn & Retention help predict the future?

 As you grow larger, both churn and retention become key indicators of the activities that had an impact on your customer base and, subsequently, on support.